THE HAWTHORNE WORKS

 The term "Hawthorne effect" refers to reactivity in which individuals modify an aspect of their behavior in response to their awareness of being observed.
 The industrial psychology series of experiments began in 1924.
 It was first observed in data from the Hawthorne Works collected by psychologist Elton Mayo and later reinterpreted by Henry A. Landsberger, who coined the term in 1958.

 This well-known and remarkable effect was discovered in research conducted at the Western Electric Hawthorne Works plant.
 However, some scholars feel the descriptions are apocryphal (of doubtful authenticity, although widely circulated as true).

 The original research involved workers who made electrical relays at the Hawthorne Works.
 Between 1924 and 1927, a famous lighting study was conducted.
 Workers experienced a series of lighting changes in which productivity was said to increase with almost any change in the lighting.
 This turned out not to be true.
-In the study associated with Elton Mayo, which ran from 1928 to 1932, a series of changes in work structure was implemented (i.e., changes in rest periods) in a group of five women.
+In the study associated with Elton Mayo, which ran from 1928 to 1932, a group of five women implemented changes in work structure (i.e., changes in rest periods).
 However, this methodologically poor, uncontrolled study did not permit any firm conclusions to be drawn.

 One of the later interpretations by Landsberger suggested that the novelty of being research subjects and the increased attention from such could lead to temporary increases in workers' productivity.
 This interpretation was dubbed "the Hawthorne effect."

 RELAY ASSEMBLY EXPERIMENTS

 In one of the studies, researchers chose two women as test subjects and asked them to choose four other workers to join the test group.
 Together the women worked in a separate room for over five years (1927-1932) assembling telephone relays.

 Output was measured mechanically by counting how many finished relays each worker dropped down a chute.
 This measuring began in secret two weeks before moving the women to an experiment room and continued throughout the study.
 In the experiment room, they had a supervisor who discussed changes in their productivity.
 Some of the variables were: